raspberrypilearning/deck-of-cards/en/step_5.md

 ---
 title: Does the underscore mean the attribute cannot be changed directly?
 ---
-No. This **will not prevent** people from accessing the attribute, but it is a convention which indicates that they _should not_.
-If you want to test this, try adding an underscore to your code which changes the attribute:
+No. This **will not prevent** people from accessing the attribute, but it is a convention which indicates that they **should not**.
+If you want to test this, try adding an underscore to your code for changing the attribute:

 ```python
 my_card._suit = "dinosaurs"
 ```

-...and you will see that you can still change the attribute just as before.
+You will see that you can still change the attribute just as before.

 --- /collapse ---

 ### Getter

-+ Go back to your `Card` class definition and add a new method called `suit` which returns the value of the `_suit` attribute.
++ Go back to your `Card` class definition and add a new method called `suit`, which returns the value of the `_suit` attribute.

 ```python
 def suit(self):